Program Information

 42.0

-SCR3047 Creative Writing III Students broaden their understanding of the approaches that contemporary fiction writers take to short and longer fiction, including world building, unusual points of view and speculative concepts.
+SCR3047 Creative Writing 3 Students broaden their understanding of the approaches that contemporary fiction writers take to short and longer fiction, including world building, unusual points of view and speculative concepts.
 Students also enhance their ability to write realistically with increasing depth and literary attention.
 They study techniques and themes of contemporary writers through readings and discussion.
 Students also practise providing and assimilating feedback through revision after testing their work in small groups.

 Prerequisites: SCR3005